erenito/Ballsquad/README.md

 ## Overview
 BallSquad API is a Spring Boot application that utilizes MySQL for database and Hibernate for ORM.
 This application is designed to manage and provide data related to the authors and their works, ensuring efficient data handling and integrity.

+The application serves as a central hub for managing author and work data, interfacing with external systems, and providing a structured API for client applications.
+It allows users to query author details and related works based on different criteria, making it an essential tool for data management and retrieval in literary or academic settings.

+## Functionalities
+- **Author Management:** Allows users to query, add, and manage author information in the database.
+- **Work Retrieval:** Enables retrieval of works associated with specific authors, facilitating access to a comprehensive list of publications or contributions by an author.

 ## Prerequisites
 Before you can run the application, make sure you have the following installed:
 - **Java JDK 11** or higher